harryprince/renkun-ken.github.io/_posts/2014-08-23-more-operators-or-more-syntax.md

 If I want to understand the code, I must examine it line by line and for each line I must look from the first letter to the last operator to make sure I remember how this particular result will be dealt with.

 If I'm not familiar with the code, and I only take a glimpse of it, I would definitely not catch the important lines, nor could I quickly know the input for a given line without carefully back-looking at the operator before that line or several lines.
 You can randomly pick a line and try to quickly understand its input and how it will run, you would probably find it brain consuming.
-Maybe the above is poorly implemented but it is quite unreadable to me.
+Maybe the above example is poorly implemented but it is quite unreadable to me.

 Here's the alternative implementation with pipeR's operator and syntax.